bioidiap/bob.bio.vein/doc/baselines.rst

    VERA-finger dataset using the Nom protocol.

-Just repeat it for every combination of database and protocol.
+To reproduce all baselines, just repeat it for every combination of database and protocol.

 .. note::